TriumphLLC/Blend4Web/doc_src/viewer.rst

 There is a mixing mode switch on the panel.
 After it is enabled the mixer interface becomes visible (only for scenes with sound sources).

 *Mixer*
-    Enables equalizer that shows various parameters (including volume, frequency, distance, attenuation etc.) of the speakers present in the scene, and allows user to adjust these parameters by using numerical keypad.
+    Enables equalizer that shows various parameters (including volume, frequency, distance, attenuation and others) of the speakers present in the scene, and allows user to adjust these parameters by using a numerical keypad.
 The available parameters and possibilities are described in greater detail in the :ref:`dedicated section <mixer>` of the :ref:`Audio chapter <audio>`.

     .. image:: src_images/viewer/viewer_mixer.png
         :align: center